Indexing-Your-Heart/game/Protractor/Sources/Protractor/Protractor.docc/Protractor.md

 ## Overview

 The Protractor library provides the tools for creating gesture recognition systems using the Protractor gesture recognition algorithm.
-The library can also be surfaced as an extension for the Godot game engine through GDExtension, allowing for recognizing gestures in games.
+Its corrolary library, **ProtractorGodotInterop**, can be used with the Godot game engine to add a gesture recognition tool inside any game.

 ## Topics